vanessacleary/vanessacleary-Ms1-2021/README.md

 **Section 7: The footer on both homepage and login and register page**
 * The footer ended up being different to the wireframe.
 A newsletter sign up form is a better feature than a contact form for an online business.
 It is easy to sign up and helps Balance build brand awareness and reach consumers in their inbox.The contact information is hyperlinked for good user experience and one-click step to make contact on mobile and email.The social media icons bring visitors to all their channels so users can get further information and see the content and followings on each platform.

+ * The follwoing user stories address this section
+    *  *As a First Time Visitor, I want to look for testimonials to understand what their memebers think of them and see if they are trusted.*
+    *  *As a First Time Visitor, I want to easily be able to make contact with any queiries or questions I have.*
+    *  *As a returning visitor, I want to easily be able to contact Balance for any questions or queries I may have.*
+    *  *As a member, I want to easily see contact & social media information for Balance.*

 ![Footer section](/docs/features/footer-section.JPG)